Aleaume/Udacity_DataSc_P4/README.md

 ## How to run the project

-The whole conent of the project is held in a single notebook: Recommendations_with_IBM.ipynb.
+The whole conent of the project is held in a single notebook: Arvato Project Workbook.ipynb.

-Also for a simple read through an html version of the notebook is available : Recommendations_with_IBM.html

 ## Files Descriptions